 If there’s one experience that most everyone can relate to, it is being stuck in a soul-crushing 9 to 5 job and having to deal with all of the grievances that would entail, from obnoxious, annoying coworkers to condescending, smug bosses.
 Someone who understood these struggles was writer/director Mike Judge in his 1999 cult classic comedy Office Space.

 The film is loosely based on Judge’s animated “Milton” shorts whose primary characters are the titular Milton, an awkward mush-mouthed office drone, and his slimy, sarcastic boss Bill Lumbergh, which were in turn loosely based on Judge’s own past work experiences.
-In adopting this concept into a feature, Judge was perceptive enough to understand that while cute and charming as five minute animated shorts, the Milton and Lumbergh dynamic would not be enough to sustain a feature-length film and instead took this opportunity to tell another relatable comedic story about the modern workplace.
+In adapting this concept into a feature, Judge was perceptive enough to understand that while cute and charming as five minute animated shorts, the Milton and Lumbergh dynamic would not be enough to sustain a feature-length film and instead took this opportunity to tell another relatable comedic story about the modern workplace.

 Office Space follows office tech worker Peter Gibbons (played by Ron Livingston) who works a thankless, unfulfilling cubicle job at the tech corporation known as Initech.
 After growing increasingly frustrated and unsatisfied with his job, he along with the help of his two co-worker friends, Samir and Michael (Ajay Naidu and David Herman) arrange a plan to get revenge over the company that has mistreated and beaten them down over the years.
 Featuring a slew of standout secondary performances most notably Joanna (played by Jennifer Aniston), a waitress in a similar